 Also called substance abuse, drug abuse is generally considered a milder form of harmful drug use.
 It's characterized by the destructive use of a drug leading to:

-Abused substances could be legal or illegal, including alcohol, narcotics, prescription medications and illicit drugs like heroin and methamphetamine.
-In cases of drug abuse, individuals typically do not experience withdrawal symptoms, and therefore do not require a detoxification process.
+Abused substances could be legal or illegal, including alcohol, narcotics, prescription medications, and illicit drugs like heroin and methamphetamine.
+In cases of drug abuse, individuals typically do not experience withdrawal symptoms and, therefore, do not require a detoxification process.

 People diagnosed with drug abuse often still have control over their lives and may not experience as many major disruptions from their behaviors.
 Sometimes counseling, intervention or an honest conversation about the consequences of their drug use can inspire a person to take control, change their behaviors and limit or eliminate their use of their chosen substance.

 Far more severe than abuse, addiction is a chronic disease accompanied by both a physical and psychological need for drugs.
 As the body develops a tolerance to a drug, more and more of the substance is required to have the same effect.
+A person struggling with an addiction may continue using even though they are aware of the adverse effects.

 Addiction is characterized by a lack of control — individuals with addictions often cannot stop using a substance despite damaging consequences.
 People who are struggling with addictions tend to fail to meet their everyday obligations at work, school and home.